c-blake/nio/db-bench.md

 proc `$`*[K,V](g: Grp[K,V]) =
   for i, v in g.vs: result.add g.ks[i] & " " & v & "\n"
 ```
-OR you might Step 6': take the `/tmp/qC3D.nim` program as a template & hack away
+OR you might Step 6': take either program as a template & hack away at it OR you
-at it OR you could potentially take Step 6'' & do various Nim macro abstraction.
+could potentially take Step 6'' & do various Nim macro abstraction.

 ----------------------------------------------------------------------------